 Can I nominate a Penn State Undergrad?

 Absolutely!
-Any faculty, staff, student, or community member may nominate a Penn State undergraduate student from any campus for the Stand Up Award
+Any faculty, staff, student, or community member may nominate a Penn State undergraduate student from any campus for the Stand Up Award.

-Does the nominee need to be full-time?
+Does the nominee need to be a full-time student?

 How do I nominate a student?

 You can submit your nomination by completing the online nominating process found here.
 Both the nominee and the nominator can submit their information independently, and the other will be notified once the required materials are submitted.

 What is required of the nominator during the application process?